-June 2025 Intergroup News
+July 2025 Intergroup News

 Announcements

-Registration for Summer Retreat 2025 is Already Open!!!
+Registration for SLAA Fall Gathering is Open!!!

-July Intergroup Meeting
+August Intergroup Meeting

-The next intergroup meeting will be held on Saturday, July 19th from 8:00am-9:15am.
+The next intergroup meeting will be held on Saturday, August 23rd from 8:00am-9:15am.
 In Person and Zoom (Hybrid).

 Location: 3326 N. Ashland, Chicago IL 60657